kristianpennacchia/Byte/README.md

 You can get this token by logging into the Twitch website in your web browser on a Mac/PC and get the `auth-token` from your cookies.
 For more info, see: https://github.com/streamlink/streamlink/blob/master/docs/cli/plugins/twitch.rst#authentication

-**Youtube**
+**YouTube**

+_Required for YouTube support_

-This app uses the Youtube Data API, so you will need to create an account (free) and follow the following guide to generate the necessary Client ID and Client Secret tokens.
+This app uses the YouTube Data API, so you will need to create an account (free) and follow the following guide to generate the necessary Client ID and Client Secret tokens.

 Guide: https://developers.google.com/youtube/v3/guides/auth/devices

 When prompted for a project name or project ID/bundle ID, just enter whatever you want.